 Is there a way to delete all emails in Gmail?

 Yes!
-You can select all messages in your Gmail account and remove all of them in your web browser.
-Alternatively, you can use the Clean Email app to delete all messages in a few clicks.
+You can select all messages in your All Mail folder and remove all of them in Gmail on the web.
+Alternatively, you can use the Clean Email app to delete all or multiple messages using advanced filters and automated email rules.

 Why can't I delete all my emails at once on Gmail?